Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Introduction

 \section{Introduction}

-At the core of NLU lies the task of Semantic Parsing, aiming at translating natural language text into machine-interpretable representations.
-One of the most popular semantic formalisms is the Abstract Meaning Representation \cite[AMR]{banarescu-etal-2013-abstract}, which embeds the semantics of a sentence in a directed acyclic graph, like shown in Figure \ref{fig:amr-example}, where concepts are represented with nodes, such as \textit{thirst}; semantic relation between concepts are represented by edges, such as \textit{:purpose}; and the co-references are represented with reentrant nodes, such as \textit{p4} representing \textit{pill}.
-As of now, AMR has been widely used in Machine Translation \citep{song-etal-2019-semantic}, Question Answering \citep{lim-etal-2020-know, bonial-etal-2020-infoforager, kapanipathi-etal-2021-leveraging}, Human-Robot Interaction \citep{bonial-etal-2020-dialogue}, Text Summarization \citep{hardy-vlachos-2018-guided,liao-etal-2018-abstract} and Information Extraction \citep{rao-etal-2017-biomedical}, among other areas.
+At the core of Natural Language Understanding lies the task of Semantic Parsing, aimed at translating natural language text into machine-interpretable representations.
+One of the most popular semantic formalisms is the Abstract Meaning Representation \cite[AMR]{banarescu-etal-2013-abstract}, which embeds the semantics of a sentence in a directed acyclic graph, where concepts are represented by nodes, such as \textit{time}, semantic relations between concepts by edges, such as \textit{:beneficiary}, and the co-references by reentrant nodes, such as \textit{r} representing \textit{rose}.
+In cross-lingual AMR, the English AMR graph represents the sentence in different languages (see Figure \ref{fig:amr-example}).
+To date, AMR has been widely used in Machine Translation \citep{song-etal-2019-semantic}, Question Answering \citep{lim-etal-2020-know, kapanipathi-etal-2021-leveraging}, Human-Robot Interaction \citep{bonial-etal-2020-dialogue}, Text Summarization \citep{hardy-vlachos-2018-guided,liao-etal-2018-abstract} and Information Extraction \citep{rao-etal-2017-biomedical}, among other areas.